On multifold packings of radius-1 balls in Hamming graphs: Two-fold -packings in -ary Hamming graph

 In this section, we estimate the asymptotic of the maximum size of a two-fold $1$-packing in $H(n,q)$ as $q$ grows with constant $n$.
 Then, we note that this also provides an estimation for the asymptotic of the maximum size of a $\lambda$-fold $1$-packing for every $\lambda$ between $2$ and $n$.

-\begin{theorem} The maximum size $\PPP nq21$ of a $2$-fold $1$-packing in $H(n,q)$ satisfies
+\begin{theorem} The maximum size $\PPP nq21$ of a $2$-fold $1$-packing in $H(n,q)$, $n\ge 3$, satisfies

-as $q\rightarrow\infty$ and $n=\mathrm{const}$. \end{theorem} \begin{IEEEproof} An \emph{$n$-uniform hypergraph} is a pair $(V,E)$ from a set $V$, whose element are called \emph{vertices}, and a set $E$ of $n$-subsets of $V$, called \emph{{}edges}.
+as $q\rightarrow\infty$ and $n=\mathrm{const}$. \end{theorem} The case $n=2$ is not covered by this theorem, but considered in Corollary~\ref{cor1Pac}, see the next section: $\PPP 2q21=q$.
+The case $n=1$ is trivial: $\PPP 1q21=2$. \begin{IEEEproof} An \emph{$n$-uniform hypergraph} is a pair $(V,E)$ from a set $V$, whose elements are called \emph{vertices}, and a set $E$ of $n$-subsets of $V$, called \emph{{}edges}.
 Let $f_n(m,v,e)$ be the maximum number of {}edges in an $n$-uniform hypergraph on $m$ vertices such that the union of any $e$ {}edges has more than $v$ vertices.

 In \cite{AlonSha06}, it was shown that

 if $2\leq \frac{3n-v+1}{2}<n$ (for $(n,v)=(3,6)$, it was proved earlier in \cite{Ruzsa76}).

 \emph{Lower bound}.
 Let us consider an $n$-uniform hypergraph with $q$ vertices and $f_n(q,n+\lambda+1,\lambda+1)$ {}edges such that the union of any $\lambda+1$ {}edges has more than $n+\lambda+1$ vertices.
 From every {}edge, we construct a codeword of length $n$ by listing the elements of the {}edge in some order (the order itself is not important, one can take random, or lexicographic, or any else).
 We state that the resulting code $C$ of size $f_n(q,n+\lambda+1,\lambda+1)$ is a $\lambda$-fold packing.
 Indeed, if it is not, then there are $\lambda+1$ codewords $x_0$, \ldots, $x_\lambda$ at distance at most $1$ from some word $c$, the center of a ball.
 But $x_0$, \ldots, $x_\lambda$ contain at most $n+\lambda+1$ different symbols in total ($n$ symbols of $c$, plus at most one unique symbol in each of $x_i$, $i=0,\ldots,\lambda$), which contradicts the definition of $f_n$.
 So, in the case $\lambda=2$ we see that the lower bound in \eqref{eq:q} follows from the lower bound in \eqref{eq:Alon}.